The way to survive unpredictability is to equip ourselves with the skills to navigate it.

 The distinction of ‘hard’ and ‘soft’ skills comes from the time when most workers did little more than operate machinery or complete process-oriented tasks such as financial control.
 It’s these jobs that are already starting to be done better, more cheaply and more efficiently by computers, and in the future, they will rarely be done by humans, if at all.

-Instead, as Gratton and Harari suggest, we humans will bring value to our organisations through our proficiency in ‘soft’ skills: not just curiosity, agility and resilience, but also things like active listening, communication, empathy and diplomacy.
-These are the skills that will be in demand when we enter that much heralded working partnership with the robots.
+Instead, as Gratton and Harari suggest, we humans will bring value to our organisations through our proficiency in ‘soft’ skills: not just curiosity, agility and resilience, but also things such as active listening, communication, empathy and diplomacy.
+These are the skills that will be in demand when we enter that much-heralded working partnership with the robots.

 Our first key skill speaks to a desire to keep on learning, to cross-pollinate our existing knowledge and insights with ideas from other disciplines.
 Read pretty much any book about great business leaders and we’re likely to be struck by how widely many of them read and how much they have committed themselves to continual study and investigation of the world around them.